 Saturday, December 07, 2019

 On episode 4 of Orli Shaham's Bach Yard, a family of trout make a new friend.

 Wednesday, October 09, 2019

-Relationship therapist Esther Perel reflects on how hearing Gabriel Fauré's Requiem taught her about the power of music to connect us to our rawest emotions.
+Relationship therapist and podcaster Esther Perel reflects upon Gabriel Fauré's Requiem and what it has taught her about the power of music to connect us to our rawest emotions.

 Tuesday, October 08, 2019

 Radio producer Krystal Hawes explores the perfect imperfection of Maurice Ravel's Pavane pour une infante défunte.

 Rapper Dessa discusses how the craft and emotion of Bach's Chaconne in D minor resonates through her life and work, revealing dynamic connections between classical and rap music.

 Actor Jesse Eisenberg talks about how a trip to Poland led him to discover not only more about his family history, but the music of Chopin, in particular the Etude Opus 10, No. 1.

 Saturday, October 05, 2019